Author: Sheila Willar Copyright: 2021 Sheila Willar ISBN #: 978-0-9867101-4-8

 “Hi.
 This is Erin McBride calling with regards to Maggy Clancy’s wedding.
 I was wondering if you’ve ordered the flowers?” asked Erin, holding her breath.

-The wedding planner’s last nerve had been rubbed raw by Maggy’s mother, who had insulted her, tried to take over her job and eventually fired her.
-She assumed that Erin’s call was more of the same kind of abuse.
+The wedding planner’s last nerve had been rubbed raw by Finola, who had fired her.
+She assumed that Erin’s call was just more of the same kind of abuse.